-It is part of the SLU Research Institute, and reports to an advisory board consisting of the Deans of the Chaifetz School of Business, the School of Education, and the College for Public Health and Social Justice.
-The Center was established based on a generous gift from Dr. Jeanne and Rex Sinquefield.
+The center is part of the SLU Research Institute, and reports to an advisory board consisting of the Deans of the Chaifetz School of Business, the School of Education, and the College for Public Health and Social Justice.
+The center was established in fall 2018 following a generous gift from Dr. Jeanne and Mr. Rex Sinquefield.

-The mission of the Center is to advance rigorous research on economic growth and social welfare that can inform public policy.
+The center's mission is to advance rigorous research on economic growth and social welfare that can inform public policy.
 Our research interest is urban economic development, with St. Louis as our laboratory.
-Center staff and affiliated researchers work on a broad range of applied economic research topics including taxation, education, health, regulation, entrepreneurship, and technology policy.
+Center staff and affiliated researchers work on a broad range of applied economic research topics including taxation, education, health, regulation, entrepreneurship and technology policy.
 We take the “applied” in our title seriously.
 To that end, we invest in developing large and rich databases on schools, neighborhoods, employment and workforce development for the state and the St. Louis metro area that form the foundation for our applied research.